null

 Objective

-To isolate and quantitatively determine the levels of testosterone, epitestosterone, and androstenedione in Scotch Pine pollen using various extraction and chromatographic methods.
+The primary aim of this study was to isolate and quantitatively determine the concentrations of testosterone, epitestosterone, and androstenedione in Scotch Pine pollen using a variety of extraction and chromatographic methods.

 Methodology